 Fucking hell.
 I’ll ride with Pee-Wee any day.

-Then a song kicks in and from the way it sounded I thought for sure we’d be treated to some shitty cover of “The Wanderer,” but it turned to be a shitty original instead.
+Then a song kicks in and from the way it sounded I thought for sure we’d be treated to some shitty cover of “The Wanderer,” but it turned out to be a shitty original instead.
 IMDB doesn’t list any soundtrack credits, which means this particular track must have been pulled from Free Garbage Music for Your Awful Movie, Vol. 4.

 It sucks, and we hear a hell of a lot of it because we get all these damned helicopter shots of the car driving around.